Create your own decoupage jewelry the easy way using Mod Podge Molds and Melts! This tutorial is for a cute floral necklace and ring.

 These embellishments can be painted, decoupaged, crackled, glittered . . . pretty much anything you want to do with them.

 It’s pretty amazing.
 You can reuse the molds over and over, too.
-I want to show you how I used the Mold Melts and Molds to make my own jewelry.
+I want to show you how I used the Mold Melts and Molds to make a necklace and ring.
 Read on to learn how I did it!

 DIY Jewelry with Mod Molds

 - Podgeable Designer Charms